warner83/ProgrammazioneAvanzata/LLMs.md

 ## User
 ```
-create a java beans for the representation of the data of each book to store the data in a database using the JPA framework
+create a java bean for the representation of the data of each book to store the data in a database using the JPA framework
 ```

 ## Assistant